Skip to Content

 It is surprising to many federal employees when they find out that their supervisor(s) maintain files about them that are not within a Privacy Act System of Records.
 Though it is not necessarily illegal when a supervisor does this.
 If the supervisor fails to keep those files safe, improperly uses them to make employment determinations, or if that supervisor provides them to a new supervisor, you may have claims against the agency for violations of the Privacy Act.

-If you disclosed what you reasonably believed was a violation of law, gross mismanagement, gross waste of funds, and abuse of authority or a substantial and specific safety violation and now you are being retaliated against, you may have a claim for whistleblower reprisal.
-In order to have a claim of reprisal you would have to have been made aware of this conduct outside your normal job responsibilities.
+If you disclosed what you reasonably believed was a violation of law, gross mismanagement, gross waste of funds, an abuse of authority, or a substantial and specific safety violation and now you are being retaliated against, you may have a claim for whistleblower reprisal.
+In order to have a claim of reprisal, you would have to have been made aware of this conduct outside your normal job responsibilities.

 If you fall within the protections of the whistleblower protections and you have experienced reprisal, you may file a complaint with the Office of Special Counsel (OSC) or, if the reprisal against you includes more severe actions, such as a suspension of more than 14 days, a reduction in grade or pay, or a removal, you can file a complaint of reprisal directly to the U.S. Merit Systems Protection Board (MSPB).